leoslamas/book-exploring-epoll-kqueue-iocp/README.md

 ### What we'll do

 We'll create an extremely simple cross platform library which leverages Epoll on Linux, Kqueue on BSD/Macos and IOCP for Windows to read incoming data from a socket.
-Our main focus is to introduce the different syscalls and the infrastructure we need to create a workigin event queue.
+Our main focus is to introduce the different syscalls and the infrastructure we need to create a working event queue.

 {% hint style="info" %}
 We'll avoid any external dependencies so we make sure we remove as much "magic" as possible to make sure we really understand the tools we use.